benjamincharity/CSS-Guidelines/README.md

-When working in an object oriented manner you will often have two chunks of CSS (one being the skeleton (the object) and the other being the skin (the extension)) that are very closely related, but that live in very different places.
-In order to establish a concrete link between the object and its extension with use <i>object/extension pointers</i>.
-These are simply comments which work thus:
+When working in an object oriented manner you will often have two chunks of CSS (one being the skeleton (the object) and the other being the skin (the extension)) that are very closely related, but that live in different places.

-In a stylesheet called 'sidebar':
+The object should be defined as a [placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_).
+This allows the style to be defined, but it will not be rendered on it's own;
+but rather as part of the style declaration that includes it.

-    .error {
+    %error {
-      background-color: #fdd;
+      background-color: red;
-      border: 1px solid #f00;
+      border: 1px solid DarkRed;
+      color: white;
     }

-In your theme stylesheet:

-    //
-    // Extends `.error` in sidebar.scss
-    //
+Then to use:

-    .serious-error {
+    .error--serious {
-      @extend .error;
+      @extend %error;
       border-width: 3px;
     }